 As part of our mission to educate and share effective and sustainable horticultural practices, the Denton County Master Gardener Association supports a number of on-going projects and special events.

 - Spring Garden Tour: The annual Garden Tour has become a much-anticipated event with Denton County residents.
 All gardens on the tour belong to DCMGA members or showcase DCMGA project gardens.
 The tour allows visitors to view the gardens for inspiration and to see how the owners have solved common gardening problems.
 Many hours of volunteer time are contributed to ready the gardens and organize the event.
 Educational demonstrations are set up at the gardens to provide additional information on a variety of gardening topics.
-Along with the Plant Sale and Garden Shoppe, ticket sales from the Garden Tour provide the bulk of the income needed to fund our community projects.
+Along with the Plant Sale, ticket sales from the Garden Tour provide the bulk of the income needed to fund our community projects.

 - Fall Garden Festival: The Fall Garden Festival (formerly known as “Fall Garden InfoFest”) is held in October each year.
 Themes from recent festivals include Water Conservation, Vegetable Gardening and Eating Locally.
 Master Gardeners present informational booths, local experts speak on a number of topics, local vendors provide shopping opportunities, and music and children’s activities contribute to the festive atmosphere.
 Admission is free.